 Plaintiff alleges that statutes that may require the Board to withhold local tax the BOE filed its Answer to Petition for Writ of Mandate and Complaint for Declaratory and Injunctive Relief.
-There has been no recent activity in this case.
+A case management conference was held on

 Status: On March 17, 2014, Case was assigned to DAG Aaron Jones.
 On April 11, 2014,